Don’t let last year’s Hanukkah cards go to waste—repurpose them into a one-of-a-kind collage that’s the perfect holiday gift!

-- Cut last year’s Hanukkah cards or wrapping paper into small, various shapes and sizes.
+- Cut last year’s Hanukkah cards or wrapping paper into small pieces of various shapes and sizes.

 - Cover a piece of paper with a thin layer of Mod Podge, and begin placing the scraps randomly onto it.